 The use of a surface-oriented crystal bearing material was pioneered in Formula One racing and has been adapted for use in the Type R engine.
 Unlike the surface of conventional bearing material, the crystal bearing surface has molecules oriented into a pyramid shape.
 This surface traps a layer of oil and holds it far better than conventional bearing surfaces, reducing friction and enhancing reliability.

 A major contributor to the Type R's ability to generate 195 horsepower from only 1.8 liters displacement is its highly efficient exhaust system.
 The exhaust flow rate has been increased by 30 percent over the Integra GS-R model thanks to a number of improvements.
 Starting with a large-diameter Tri-Y header system, the individual head pipes gently converge into a tapered collector to provide smooth flow with minimum obstruction.
-The stainless steel header connects to an exhaust system with significantly increased pipe diameters, the addition of a third exhaust chamber, and a performance-oriented muffler with a large NSX-style exhaust tip.
+The stainless steel header connects to a free-flowing exhaust system with significantly increased pipe diameters, the addition of a third exhaust chamber, and a performance-oriented muffler with a large NSX-style exhaust tip.

 The main design goals of the Type R close-ratio transmission were to take full advantage of the additional high-rpm power and provide smooth, seamless shifting.